fkaiser/pingpong_tracker/README.md

 The first important task to solve is to retrieve the "raw" pictures from a video e.g. from a .mp4.
 Additionally, it is extremely beneficial for the filter to know the exact timestamp of those pictures.
 To accomplish those tasks the functionality of ffmpeg and ffprobe under Linux are leveraged.
 If you execute the file `frames_from_video.sh` from the command line (make sure file is executable) all images of the video are extracted and stored as .png.
 On top of that the pts and dts timestamps are stored in the file timestamps.json. `pts` is an acronym for presentation time stamp and `dts` is an acronym for decoder time stamp.
 Both are extracted but actually only the pts timestamps are relevant later in the filter framework.
 To extract frames and timestamps of a video, type the following:

 `./frames_from_video.sh <video> <folder to store frames and time stamps>`
+## Start the tracker
+To start the tracker type:

+`python motion_tracker.py --n_particle <desired number of particles> <path to folder with frames>`

+This will open a screen where you can select the region of interest.
+After pressing enter, the tracker will try to estimate the position of the selected object in the next frame.
+The region is then shown as green rectangle.

 ## Selection of target histogram
 The image below shows the histogram of the ball and some surrounding.
 ![histogram](images_README/histogram.png)